Close

 What are the Advantages of Section 80GG?

-Section 80GG of the Income Tax Act 1961 extends a helping hand to individuals who shoulder the weight of rental expenses, offering them a pathway to mitigate their tax liabilities.
-Some of its advantages are as follows:
+Section 80GG of Income Tax Act 1961 extends a helping hand to individuals who shoulder the weight of rental expenses, offering them a way to reduce their tax liabilities.

 Tax Deduction for Rent Paid